 Each individual nut, head of a loose bolt, and threaded end of a bolt or member shall be visible in the completed bridge so that compliance with specifications in Sub-Section 9.4 can be verified.
-A penalty of 25 pounds will be added to the weight of the bridge for each individual threaded end, nut, and bolt head that cannot be inspected.
+If any individual threaded end, nut, or bolt head cannot be inspected, the bridge will not be eligible for awards in any category, except aesthetics, and will not be load tested.